cleverlight/lightenna/_includes/presentations/2019-01-16-fear-not-the-technical-debt.md

 ## What is it?
-* Everything you should have done,
+* Everything you should have done
 * Couldn't do or
 * Couldn't afford to do earlier